Mehdi-Inane/social_media/README.md

 # social_media
-A sketch of twitter evaluating the good choice of data structures
+A sketch of twitter evaluating different choices of data structures